 #5 Do Your Homework

 We feel most like we don’t belong at a poker table when we second-guess ourselves.
 Insecurity leads to awkwardness.
 The solution?
-Study up!
+Study up, practice and read up on the latest poker tips!
 The more confident you are in your decisions by researching the game, the more confident you will feel socially.
+If having a gambling good luck charm helps… then get one!

 If you can assure yourself by knowing you made the right move, then it doesn’t matter what other people think.
 Knowledge is power.